faishalsheikh786/TextFlex/README.md

 ## Live Demo

-Check out the live version of the app here: [Text Case Converter](https://your-app-url.com)
+Check out the live version of the app here: [https://trytextflex.netlify.app/]
 (Replace `your-app-url.com` with the actual URL where your app is deployed)

 ## Features